chrismartel/ECSE415-Project-G7/classification/README.md

 All the code and experiemnts is available in the _classification.ipynb_ notebook.

+The _train.py_ file is not functional for the moment.

 # **Tools**

 - _cross_validation.py_: method to perform 3-fold cross-validation